ramonabmello/desafio_captura/README.md

 ### Questions

-Read the answers openning the questions.txt file.
+Read the answers openning the questions.txt file...